How Trump could undo portions of Biden’s climate legacy

 Source: European Commission, Eurostat, Ember

-Note: Actual values for 2021 are based on Eurostat, actual values for 2022 are based on Ember.
-Targeted trajectory is assumed to be linear where no interim targets are provided.
+Note: The actual values for 2021 and 2022 are based on Eurostat.
+The actual values for 2023 are calculated using wind power capacity additions reported by Ember.
+The targeted trajectory is assumed to be linear where no interim targets are provided.

 Target: 592 GW of installed solar PV capacity by 2030